 We welcome contact from those who are planning a pregnancy, or are already pregnant and concerned about having a baby with a problem, particularly:

-- if there is a family history of birth defects, mental retardation or a genetic condition;
+- if there is a family history of birth defects, intellectual disabilities, or a genetic condition;

 - women who will be 35 years of age or older at delivery;